sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 is no converter from numpy to onnx.
 Sometimes, it is needed to extend an existing onnx models or to merge models coming from different packages.
 Sometimes, they are just not available, only onnx is.
-Let's see how it looks like a very simply example.
+Let's see how it looks like with a very simply example.

 Euclidian distance
 ==================